delftswa2017/desosa2017/vscode/chapter.md

 The common environment has one component, namely the editor.
 The different editor components implement the `baseTextEditorModel` from the `editor` module.
 Furthermore there are components like `panel`, `options` and `viewlet`.
 All of these components provide interfaces for common environment of the workbench.

 The electron-browser environment implements the actual GUI of the workbench, which is based on the Electron framework.
-An overview of this component is shown in figure 8.
+An overview of this component is shown in Figure 8.
 The `main` component fires up the workbench.
 First the `shell` component is called.
 The `shell` component contains the different components from which the actual workbench is build.
 The shell makes use of five components.
 - `crashReporter`: handles the workbench in case of a crash.
 - `nodeCachedDataManager`: saves the settings of the workbench.
 - `command`: handles the different keybindings which can be use in the workbench.